teomandi/DIT-BigData-Project2/disk_based_collaborative_filtering/README.md

 `python collab_filtering.py -m <method> -r path/to/ratings.csv`

-or if you want to store the pivot table (see bellow) in order to avoid recreating it, execute like:
+or if you want to load the pivot tables (see bellow) in order to avoid recreating them, execute like:

-`python collab_filtering.py -m <method> -r path/to/ratings.csv -p 'path/to/wanted/name.sparce --store`

-or if it is already stored like:

-`python collab_filtering.py -m <method> -r path/to/ratings.csv -p 'path/to/wanted/name.sparce --load`
+`python collab_filtering.py -m <method> -r path/to/ratings.csv --load`

 ---

-## Pivot Table
+## Multiple Pivot Tables
-The program, in order to predict and recommend movies, it generates a sparse pivot table.
-This table contains the information about all the rates a user made for every movie.
-This pivot table is created by parsing the ratings csv and requires about **10 minutes** to be build with respect of the memory.
+The program, in order to predict and recommend movies, it parse the ratings file line by line the csv file and creates multiple pivot tables which they are stored in the **`pivot-tables` folder which is created in the working directory**.

-### Reusing the pivot table
-In order to avoid recreating the pivot table every time, it can be created once and then, to be reused.
-By using the `--store` argument the program will store that sparse matrix in the path that was given from the `-p` argument.
-Similarly, if the table is already stored, it can be loaded using the `--load` argument form the given path.
-For loading and storing the program uses the *pickle* module.

-The pivot table needs about 10 minutes to be created.
+Each table contains the ratings for 30.000 users.
+The creation of those tables requires about 10 minutes

+Those tables are **csr sparse matrices**.
+They are stored with the `save_npz` and loaded with the `load_npz`.

+The tables can be reused by using the `--load` argument.

 ---

 # Examples

 ## user-based
-`python disk_based_collaborative_filtering/collab_filtering.py -m user -r ml-25m/ratings.csv -p pivot_table.sparse --store`
+`python disk_based_collaborative_filtering/collab_filtering.py -m user -r ml-25m/ratings.csv`

 ## item-based
-`python disk_based_collaborative_filtering/collab_filtering.py -m item -r ml-25m/ratings.csv -p pivot_table.sparse --load`
+`python disk_based_collaborative_filtering/collab_filtering.py -m item -r ml-25m/ratings.csv  --load`

 ## mix
-`python disk_based_collaborative_filtering/collab_filtering.py -m mix -r ml-25m/ratings.csv`  ## will generate the table
+`python disk_based_collaborative_filtering/collab_filtering.py -m mix -r ml-25m/ratings.csv`